 Don't use keywords that are too broad

 Keywords should be specific.
 Using keywords that are too broad may trick Google Panda and Hummingbird into thinking your website is irrelevant or full of spam.
-When thinking of how to optimize your webpage, think of the direct audience you're trying to reach.
-Try thinking of what you would search for if you were looking for what your content answers and go from there.
+When thinking of how to optimize your website, think of the direct audience you're trying to reach.
+Try thinking of what you would search for if you were looking for what each page on your website is about, and go from there.

 Don't use keywords that are too specific

 Making your keywords too specific will trick Google Algorithms into thinking your content is irrelevant.
-Again, think of what you would enter into Google.
+Again, think of what you would type into Google.
 Additionally, consider asking your coworkers on different teams what they would search if they were looking for information on your content.
-That way, you'll avoid using jargon in your keywords.
+Better yet—ask your audience directly.
+That way, you'll avoid using unrelatable jargon in your keywords.
 An outside perspective is always helpful!

 If you're looking to optimize your website for Google, consider reaching out to our team.
-Our Digital Marketing experts would be happy to discuss keyword strategy and ideal SEO practices to ensure your digital success.
-Or, if you're looking for more resources, check out our blog for more SEO tips, tricks, and templates.
+Our experts would be happy to discuss keyword strategy and ideal SEO practices to help you achieve digital success.
+Or, if you're looking for another resource on keywords, check out this other blog post about Why Keyword Density Matters.

 If you're considering redoing your website or getting a brand-new one altogether, know what profits you could be getting first.